 Radiation therapy: This treatment uses high-energy X-rays to shrink tumors and prevent them from growing.
 Also called X-ray therapy.

-Treatment for Hodgkin lymphoma is successful for most kids and teens.
+Treatment for Hodgkin lymphoma is successful for most teens.
 The treatment used is based on staging.
 Staging is a way to describe how much cancer is in the body and where it is at the time of diagnosis.
 The stage at diagnosis can help the cancer team choose the best therapy and predict how someone with lymphoma will do in the long term.